dedee95/findPLV/README.md

+# findPLV
-# findPLV: A Robust pipeline for Polinton-like Viruses (PLV) identification in Eukaryotic Genome
+A Robust pipeline for Polinton-like Viruses (PLV) identification in Eukaryotic Genome